goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Solution Proposed** :

-One possible solution is to allow a human to provide feedback on the system's current behaviour and use this feedback to define the task.
+One possible solution is to allow a human to provide feedback on the agents's current behaviour and use this feedback to define the task.
 But this poses another problem, this would require hundreds of hours as well as domain experience.

 [Show image of a man sitting tirelessly through 1000 of hours of RL]